vikcon/WP-Server-Instructions/README.md

 Now it's time to install WP-Rocket, one of the best caching plugins on the market.
 Navigate to [WP-Rocket](https://wp-rocket.me/), make an account, buy the plugin and download it.
 When you try to install it by uploading the file to WordPress, you will most likely get an error `413 Request Entity Too Large`, so fix that next.
 Go back to the terminal and run the following commands:

-`$ vim /etc/php/7.1/fpm/php.ini` and locate the following three directives and set them to whatever you want your max upload size to be:
+`$ nano /etc/php/7.4/fpm/php.ini` and locate the following three directives and set them to whatever you want your max upload size to be:
 ```
 upload_max_filesize = 20M
 post_max_size = 20M